Maria Verelst: Identification with Adriana Verelst

 There is no archival evidence for a "Maria Verelst", neither is there any contemporary documentary evidence for the life of a “Maria Verelst”.
-There is a relative abundance of contemporary evidence for Herman Verelst's daughter, Adriana Verelst (c1683-1769).
+There is a relative abundance of contemporary evidence for Herman Verelst's daughter, Adriana Verelst (c.
+1683-1769).
 There is contemporary evidence for birth, marriage, career (including signed receipts) and death but she is not included in later art histories.
 It has been argued that "Maria Verelst" is a misnaming of Adriana Verelst caused by later art dictionary editors expanding abbreviated forms of her name given by authors from Weyerman onwards ("N Verelst", "Mlle Verelst", "M. Verelst") into a fuller form of the name and then elaborating a biography reliant on uncertain evidence.

 Artistic career

 Weyerman did not comment on Maria’s artistic training.
 Antoine Frédéric Harms (1742) explicitly stated that she was a disciple of her uncle Simon.
 John Hayes described Maria Verelst’s earliest works as being in the Kneller baroque tradition.
 By the 1720s, she was working in the manner of William Aikman and Charles Jervas.
 In the 1730s her style was closer to that of Thomas Hudson.
-Hardy wrote "her designs and poses are conventional; her modeling is firm, but her handling of drapery is somewhat primitive."
+Hayes wrote "her designs and poses are conventional; her modeling is firm, but her handling of drapery is somewhat primitive."

 It has been suggested that Maria also worked with Sir James Thornhill at Northaw Place between 1728–32.
 Murals have been preserved in England that have been attributed as a joint effort between the two painters.